anmoljhamb/vscode-spotify-controller/README.md

 If you encounter any other issues or have questions about the extension, please consider opening an issue on the GitHub repository for further assistance.

+## Authentication Flow

+The authentication flow of the application follows these steps:

+1. User initiates the login process by executing the login command from the command palette in Visual Studio Code.
+2. The application checks if the user is already logged in.
+If not, it opens the authorization URL generated using the Spotify Web API Node library.
+This URL includes the required scopes, redirect URI, and client ID of the Spotify web application.
+3. Once the user successfully logs in, they are redirected to the callback URL: `http://localhost:61234/auth/callback`.
+The extension hosts a simple Express server on this URL to handle the callback.
+4. Upon receiving the callback, the server checks for the authorization code passed as a query parameter in the URL.
+5. With the authorization code in hand, the server proceeds to obtain the access token and refresh token.
+This step requires the client ID and client secret, which are securely stored on the server side.
+6. The extension receives the access token and refresh token from the server and saves them in the global state of Visual Studio Code.
+7. To ensure uninterrupted access to the user's Spotify account, the extension sets an interval for token refresh.
+This interval is typically set to 59 minutes, precisely one minute before the access token expires.
+8. The access and refresh tokens persist in the global state even after the application is closed.
+When the user opens the application again, the token is automatically refreshed, and the refresh interval is reset.
+9. If a user chooses to log out, the extension simply removes the access and refresh tokens from the global state, setting them to empty values.

+For more details on the server-side implementation of token granting and refreshing, you can refer to the [server repository](https://github.com/anmoljhamb/vscode-spotify-controller-server).

+Please note that this is a simplified explanation of the authentication flow, and certain technical nuances may have been omitted for brevity.

 ## Contributing

 Contributions to the VSCode Spotify Controller Server are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/anmoljhamb/vscode-spotify-controller).